Cloufield/GWASTutorial/04_Data_QC/README.md

 ## PLINK tutorial

-Detailed description can be found on plink's website: [PLINK1.9](https://www.cog-genomics.org/plink/1.9/) and [PLINK2](https://www.cog-genomics.org/plink/2.0/).
+Detailed descriptions can be found on plink's website: [PLINK1.9](https://www.cog-genomics.org/plink/1.9/) and [PLINK2](https://www.cog-genomics.org/plink/2.0/).

 The functions we will learn in this tutorial: